What is nitric oxide? We get that question a lot as people try to understand its role in heart health.

 Nitric oxide is widely known for its ability to improve overall heart health.
 Nitric oxide relaxes narrow blood vessels, which increase blood flow and oxygen.

 Fun fact: Alfred Nobel (founder of the Nobel Prize) had heart problems and his doctor prescribed him nitroglycerin.
-At first, he was skeptical due to nitroglycerin being used in dynamite.
+At first, he was skeptical, because dynamite contains nitroglycerin.

 In the end, he didn’t blow up – that’s because nitroglycerin releases nitric oxide, which increased the amount of oxygen and blood flow his heart was getting.